tamias/pardot-client/README.md

 ### Implement OAuth flow

-1. Direct the user to the authorize URL.
+1. Generate an authorize URL and direct the user to it.
-2. After the user signs in and allows access, they will be redirected to the redirect URI with a `code` parameter.
+3. After the user signs in and allows access, they will be redirected to the redirect URI with a `code` parameter.
-3. Pass the code to `getAccessToken()` to request an access token.
+4. Pass the code to `getAccessToken()` to request an access token.

 ```typescript
 const authorizeUrlProps = {